 About me

 As a postdoctoral researcher affiliated with the University of Konstanz and the Max Planck Institute of Animal Behavior, I study how animals make decisions — who they choose as mates, how they navigate social hierarchies, how they move through the world.
 I lead Project MELA (Mating Ecology of a Lek-breeding Antelope), investigating the mating ecology of blackbucks, and work across a remarkable range of species including Siberian jays, olive baboons, pigeons, Capuchin monkeys and chimpanzees.
-I use cutting edge technology such as computer vision, AI and virtual reality (VR) with multi-modal sensors (cameras, acoustic, GPS) for my research on behavior.
+My expertise is using cutting edge technologies such as computer vision, AI and virtual reality (VR) with multi-modal sensors (cameras, acoustic, GPS) for large-scale behavior tracking of wild animals.

 Fieldwork gave me something I didn't expect: stories.
 Stories of animals and the people who live alongside them.
 That's where my art comes in.
 Through sketches and oral storytelling, I capture the relationships between humans and wildlife that data alone cannot capture.
 For me, building a relationship with nature has been a life changing journey (more in the stories section) and I am keen to explore stories of other people.
 I collaborate with artists, writers and musicians to find new ways to talk about nature and wildlife.